 The alignment of the parts to be welded is very important so that heat is generated over the entire surface.

-Other forms for resistance welding are high frequency resistance welding, percussion welding, etc.
+Other forms of resistance welding are high-frequency resistance welding, percussion welding, etc.

 Welding of Stainless Steel Pipes

-The selection of welding method for joining stainless steel pipes are dependent on:
+The selection of welding method for joining stainless steel pipes is dependent on: